top of page

 Morrigan grabbed my arm, Palm Bay splashing onto the console.
 Her face was as pale as my knuckles on the steering wheel.
 “You’re joking.”

 I forgot to check the gas before leaving.
 I forgot I couldn’t drink and drive.
 Tonight invalidated every A I’d gotten on an essay.
-My classmates got As and partied at clubs, stuck their tongues down a one-night-stand’s throat, and were up for paid internships the next morning.
+My classmates got As and partied at clubs, stuck their tongues down a one-night-stand’s throat, and were still up for paid internships the next morning.
+They mastered how college kids were supposed to live.
 I could barely drive a car.

 A hazy light flickered on at the end of the street.
-Like a bulb in a sea of ink, presenting a shabby gas station.
+Like a bulb in a sea of ink, unveiling a shabby gas station.

 “No.” The Palm Bay was knocked over on the floor.
 Both Morrigan’s hands gripped her seatbelt.
 “Fuck no.”